 Note to Trainer It is important to convey to participants that preparation may not lead to a conference.
 Preparation in and of itself is a restorative process that will give participants a voice and an opportunity to share their story.
-A conference is the end result.
+A conference may be the end result.
 However, the process of preparation is just as important to the participants as the outcome of the conference.

-Ask participants the following questions:
+- Ask participants the following questions (This can be done as a large group or you can break up into small groups and write the questions on chart paper): - > Based on what you know so far.... - Why do you think preparation is important? - What do you think should be discussed when talking about this process for the first time with potential participants? - What does effective conference preparation look like? - How would you know if participants were ready to proceed in a conference?

-- Why do you think preparation is important? - What do you think should be discussed when talking about this process for the first time with potential participants? - What does effective conference preparation look like? - How would you know if participants were ready to proceed in a conference? - The answers will facilitate a conversation on the importance and need for thorough preparation.
-Tell participants to keep this in mind as they go through the following exercises about preparation. - Tell participants to refer to the handouts in their packets for this next activity: - What to Cover in the Initial Meeting - Conference Preparation Guide - Meeting with the person who created the harm - Meeting with the person harmed - Meeting with the supporters - Explain that the handout "What to Cover in the Initial Meeting" IS NOT an agenda that they go through point by point when meeting with participants but rather an ongoing list of what is important to discuss when you are meeting with potential participants for the first time. - Also note that the "preparation scripts" handouts are designed to give facilitators an idea of how to begin conversations with potential participants.
+- ➤ The answers will facilitate a conversation on the importance and need for thorough preparation. - ➤ Tell participants to keep this in mind as they go through the following exercises about preparation. - Tell participants to refer to the handout in their packets for this next activity: - What to Cover in the Initial Meeting - Conference Facilitator Script - ➤ Review the handout "What to Cover in an Initial Meeting" and point out how important preparation is to the success of the conference. - The majority of the work involved in a conference occurs during preparation. - This will ensure the success of the process. - ➤ Explain that the handout "What to Cover in the Initial Meeting" IS NOT an agenda that they go through point by point when meeting with participants but rather an ongoing list of what is important to discuss when you are meeting with potential participants for the first time.
+The conference script should also used as a reference and to review the questions with the participants. - ➤ Brainstorm as a group any additional questions or thoughts that may be added to the list that you may want to cover in the initial meeting. - ➤ Explain that while the conference is scripted and the facilitator should follow the script, preparation is not scripted.
+Preparation is the time to build connections and trust.
+There isn't a specific script to follow.
+Facilitators should be authentic, ask questions and give information about the process. - ➤ Also note that if participants are looking for specific language around how to start a conversation or what to say on a phone call they can refer to pages 190, 195 and 197 in the Handbook, this will give facilitators an idea of how to begin conversations with potential participants.
 They shouldn't be read verbatim.
-They are meant to give facilitators a starting point. - Ask them to spend a few moments familiarizing themselves with the 4 handouts in order to organize their thoughts and put the script into their own words.
+They are meant to give facilitators a starting point.

-Remind participants that while the conference itself is scripted, the preparation is not.
+- Ask participants to spend a few moments familiarizing themselves with the handout and the book in order to organize their thoughts and put the material into their own words. - ➤ Remind participants that while the conference itself is scripted, the preparation is not.
 Preparation is the time that the facilitator has to build connections with the conference participants.